 There are three common types of SNTs: self-settled or first-party (using the beneficiary’s own funds); third- party (using other people’s funds); and pooled trusts (using the beneficiary’s monthly surplus income and or other assets).

 Pooled Trust: The Pooled Trust is a first-party SNT available to disabled persons of any age.
-It is often the best way for elderly recipients of public benefits to avoid losing their “surplus income”, the amount earned by the Medicaid recipient above the Medicaid income limit ($934.00 in 2022 with a $20.00 disregard in New York City), to Medicaid.
+It is often the best way for elderly recipients of public benefits to avoid losing their “surplus income”, the amount earned by the Medicaid recipient above the Medicaid income limit ($1,732.00 in 2024 with a $20.00 disregard in New York City), to Medicaid.

 There are several aspects to the Pooled Trust you must consider before seeking to establish one.
 At your death, any remaining funds in your account will most likely go to the nonprofit charity running the Pooled Trust and not to your beneficiaries.
 There are strict requirements and rules in the setup and approval of the Trust as well as in the payment of the bills.
 All payments from the Trust must be for your sole use and benefit; you can not make gifts with Trust assets or income.
 You must submit bills to the Pooled Trust to be paid which must be approved; there can be no request for cash.
 There are monthly and or annual fees incurred.
 Use of the Pooled Trust may lengthen the Medicaid approval process as a separate review of the Trust is done by Medicaid.
 Penalties for transfers to a Pooled Trust for persons over 65 years of age receiving SSI apply.
+New pending rules for Pooled Trusts will require funds to be spent within a prescribed period of time once implemented.

 If you have questions regarding Supplemental Needs Trusts or Pooled Trusts, contact Fern J. Finkel at Fern Finkel & Associates, PLLC., 26 Court Street, Suite 2500, Brooklyn, New York 11242, 347-296-8200 (telephone), 718-965-3185 (fax), ffinkel@ffelderlaw.com.